 Curvy follicles always grow back curvy.
 But what regulates this remarkable re-establishment of curvature in the follicle remains a mystery.

-In addition to the shape of the hair follicle, scientists believe that differences in cell behavior during hair fiber production contribute to hair shape.
+In addition to the shape of the hair follicle,

 In straight hair, all the cells in the follicle act in a coordinated fashion, leading to even hair growth from the straight follicle.
 These hairs are round.